cepheus-engine-ita/project/working_ita/008_ch4_equipaggiamento.md

 man-portable version.
 Like the air/raft, the G/Carrier can reach orbit (taking a number of hours equal to the world’s Size code).

-**Grav Belt**: A grav belt resembles a parachute harness, and is fitted with artificial gravity modules allowing the wearer to fly.
+**Gravicintura**: A grav belt resembles a parachute harness, and is fitted with artificial gravity modules allowing the wearer to fly.
 The internal battery can operate for a maximum of four hours before needing to be recharged.
 At TL 15, the battery can operate for 12 hours before charging.
 Options cannot be added to the grav belt.

-**Grav Floater**: A grav floater is a forerunner of the grav belt, a platform upon which a single person can stand and be carried along.
+**Gravitante**: A grav floater is a forerunner of the grav belt, a platform upon which a single person can stand and be carried along.
 It cannot achieve any great speed but can, like an air/raft, achieve any altitude up to orbit (taking a number of hours equal to the world’s Size